Ejjaffe/The-Modeler-Manifesto-Model-Card/README.md

 ## We acknowledge these potential harms are unmitigated, and there may be many unforseen consequences from the model's use or misuse:
 **The Modeler's Hippocratic Oath (V)**
 > ... many of them beyond my comprehension.
+---
+## License
+After careful consideration of cc-1.0 and cc-by-4.0, I ultimately chose a license from another model card (HuggingFace), which happened to be the Apache 2.0 License.
+If this is too restrictive for you or it's a bad choice for this project, please feel free to open an issue in this repo.